deepanshs/csdmpy/docs/CSD_model.rst

 independent spatial dimensions, or the six components of the symmetric second-rank diffusion tensor MRI as a function of three independent spatial dimensions.
 Additionally, the model supports multiple dependent variables sharing the same :math:`d`-dimensional coordinate space.
-For instance, the simultaneous measurement of current and voltage as a function of time.
-Another example would be the simultaneous acquisition of air temperature, pressure, wind velocity, and solar-flux as a function of Earth’s latitude and longitude coordinates.
+For example, a simultaneous measurement of current and voltage as a function of time, simultaneous acquisition of air temperature, pressure, wind velocity, and solar-flux as a function of Earth’s latitude and longitude coordinates.
 We refer to these dependent variables as `correlated-datasets`.